 The initial visit to discuss postburn reconstruction necessitates a survey of all scarred areas and available donor sites.
 Proper treatment of burn scar contractures requires critical analysis of displaced anatomy and the resulting functional limitations.
 Depending on the depth of the injury, scar contracture can occur at the level of the skin, subcutaneous fat, muscle fascia, and in severe cases, tendon, ligament, joints, and even bone.
 In cases when deep structures are the cause of the contractures, composite or staged procedures may be required.
 However, this may not be evident until the skin tightness has first been addressed.
 For the purpose of this chapter, we will focus on burn scar contractures limited only by skin and subcutaneous tissues.

 Burn scars that do not limit the range of motion of a joint are ideal for nonsurgical therapies, including laser, compression, silicone gel sheeting, and rarely, corticosteroid injections.
-Scars that limit range of motion will almost ...
+Scars that limit range ...